lambda-linux/lambda-machine-local/README.md

 Machine "default" was started.
 Waiting for SSH to be available...
 Detecting the provisioner...
-Copying certs to the local machine directory...
-Copying certs to the remote machine...
-Started machines may have new IP addresses.
-You may need to re-run the `lambda-machine-local env` command.
 ```

 Following `lambda-machine-local` commands follow this pattern &ndash;

-  * `lambda-machine-local config`
-  * `lambda-machine-local env`
   * `lambda-machine-local inspect`
   * `lambda-machine-local ip`
   * `lambda-machine-local kill`
-  * `lambda-machine-local provision`
-  * `lambda-machine-local regenerate-certs`
   * `lambda-machine-local restart`
   * `lambda-machine-local ssh`
   * `lambda-machine-local start`
   * `lambda-machine-local status`
   * `lambda-machine-local stop`
-  * `lambda-machine-local url`

 <a name="auto_updates_and_crash_reporting"></a>
 #### Auto updates and crash reporting

-Like Amazon Linux, Lambda Linux VirtualBox flavor is a rolling release and is
-continuously updated for stability and security.
-When you create a new container
-host virtual machine, we check on GitHub to see if you are running the latest
+When you create a new container host virtual machine, we check on GitHub to see
-version of Lambda Linux VirtualBox flavor.
-If your local ISO image is outdated,
+if you are running the latest version of Lambda Linux VirtualBox flavor.
+If your
-we download the newer version and use that to create container host.
+local ISO image is outdated, we download the newer version and use that to
+create container host.

 Lambda Machine Local also has a built-in crash reporting mechanism.
 Only in the
 event of a crash, it allows us to collect information about your Lambda Machine